realliyifei/alfred-file-renamer/README.md

 E.G. change `A guide: Comp Neuro` to  `a-guide-comp-neuro`.

-You can easily change the python snippet to other formats as you want.
+You can easily change the python snippet to use other title formats as you want.

 Initially, the hotkey is double-tapped SHIFT (from clipboard) and the trigger keyword is `rn` (via pasting).